Beelzebarb/sft/README.md

 Runaway kinetic enerrgy no dampening would fix, things would still form, but the previous stability i had seen it seems was entirely because of globally applied damping rules that once removed and taken fully local, the equations do not work, either mine or Lennard-Jones based equations which was also tried.

+The other thing that does work, was toroidal space is set up correctly in the simulation, its just the equations themselves are incorrect.

 Unless someone else can fix the math, this project isn't ever going to work.

 ---